splunk/botsv2/README.md

 ## Installation
 1. Download the dataset file indicated above and check the MD5 hash to ensure integrity.
-2. Install Splunk Enterprise and the apps/add-ons listed in the *Requuited Software* section below.
+2. Install Splunk Enterprise and the apps/add-ons listed in the *Required Software* section below.
 3. Unzip/untar the downloaded file into $SPLUNK_HOME/etc/apps
 4. Restart Splunk
 5. The BOTS v2 data will be available by searching: